ZackMurry/docs-hotkey/index.md

 # Bugs and feature requests

-Bugs and feature requests can be submitted on GitHub at <https://github.com/ZackMurry/docs-hotkey/issues> or can be emailed to <docshotkey@zackmurry.com>.
+Bugs and feature requests can be submitted on GitHub at <https://github.com/ZackMurry/docs-hotkey/issues> or emailed to <docshotkey@zackmurry.com>.

 Bugs are very likely to occur when Google updates the UI for Docs.
 The `heading` action is particularly unstable.